mingster/riben.life/web/doc/PAYMENT/FUNCTIONAL-REQUIREMENTS-PAYMENT.md

    - `paymentMethodId`: Selected payment method ID
    - `orderTotal`: Calculated dollar amount
    - `checkoutAttributes`: JSON string containing `rsvpId` (if provided) and `creditRecharge: true`
+7. System creates or retrieves the special system product for credit recharge:
+   - If the product doesn't exist for the store, create it with:
+     - `storeId`: The store ID
+     - `name`: "Credit Recharge" or similar descriptive name
+     - `description`: Description of credit recharge product
+     - `price`: 0 (price is determined by `creditExchangeRate` at time of purchase)
+     - `currency`: Store's default currency
+     - `status`: Active
+     - `isFeatured`: false
+   - If the product already exists, use the existing product ID
+8. System creates `OrderItem` entry for the recharge:
+   - `orderId`: The created StoreOrder ID
+   - `productId`: System product ID for credit recharge (the special system product created/retrieved in step 7)
+   - `productName`: "Credit Recharge" or similar descriptive name (e.g., "Credit Recharge: {creditAmount} points")
+   - `quantity`: Number of credit points being purchased (the `creditAmount` entered by the customer)
+   - `unitPrice`: Calculated dollar amount per credit point (i.e., `creditExchangeRate`)
+   - `unitDiscount`: 0 (no discount for credit recharge)
+   - `variants`: null (no product variants for credit recharge)
+   - `variantCosts`: null

 **FR-PAY-010:** Credit recharge orders can be linked to RSVP prepaid payments: